DiyaReddy/Rock-Paper-and-Scissors-Game/README.md

 hello,

-I have used three different javascript codes.
+there are three different methods of code using javascript.